 Five at-large elected commissioners govern the District, each serving four-year terms.
 Until 1998, all commissioners stood for election at the same time.
 At that time, the District’s commissioners voted to stagger election dates, with two commissioners elected for four-year terms in one election year and three commissioners elected for four-year terms the next election year.The enabling legislation gave the District ad valorem taxing authority as well as a broad range of authority for building warehouses, wharfs, bridges, and other structures for the commercial development of the port.

-It can be fairly said that the district had been relatively inactive.
-Until the early 1990’s, it concerned itself mainly with issues involving the maintenance of the St. Augustine inlet.
-At that time the District started utilizing on a regular basis, the services of Taylor Engineering, a well regarded coastal engineering firm.
-With the help of Taylor Engineering, the District established a Master Plan 1993 which was subsequently revised and updated in 2004.
+It can be fairly said that the district had been relatively inactive until the early 1990’s, as up to that point it concerned itself mainly with issues involving the maintenance of the St. Augustine Inlet.
+At that time the District started utilizing the services of Taylor Engineering, a well regarded coastal engineering firm.
+With the help of Taylor Engineering, the District established a Master Plan in 1993 which was subsequently revised and updated in 2004.

 The Plan identified a number of other areas in which the District should be involved.
-In the 1990’s, the District has become active in number of important local maritime issues.
-It has become a funding source for a number of important projects, among them: the removal of derelict boats, boat ramp feasibility studies, offshore artificial reefs, navigational guide to St. Augustine Waterways, installation and maintaining channel markers in Salt Run, the harbor patrol in cooperation with the City of St. Augustine Police Dept., an comprehensive Inlet Management Plan, boat mooring issues, initial studies identifying problems with the Matanzas Bay seawall, and the repair of the St. Augustine Lighthouse lens.
+Since 1990’s, the District has become active in a number of important local maritime issues, among them: the removal of derelict boats, boat ramp feasibility studies, offshore artificial reefs, producing a navigational guide to St. Augustine Waterways, installation and maintenance of channel markers in Salt Run, providing funds for harbor patrol, a comprehensive Inlet Management Plan, boat mooring issues, initial studies identifying problems with the Matanzas Bay seawall, and the repair of the St. Augustine Lighthouse lens.